trentlarson/endorser-ch/README.md

   // output each row in CSV format
   //all.map(record => console.log(record.issuedAt.substring(0, 7), ",", record.claimType))
+  return all
 }

-await fillAll()
+// Run without credentials for these first few numbers: let all = await fillAll()

-// Write all claims to JSON -- which is not recommended if you read with your credentials:
+// Write all claims to JSON -- which is not recommended if you read with your credentials because it contains all your linkages:
 //fs.writeFileSync('metrics.json', JSON.stringify(all, null, 2))
 // Read them from a previous session:
-//const all = require('./metrics.json')
+//all = require('./metrics.json')

 // write all claims with months & issuer & types to CSV fs.writeFileSync('metrics.csv', 'month,issuedAt,claimType\n')